tigerbeetle/tigerbeetle/docs/reference/transfers.md

 #### `flags.linked`

-When the linked flag is specified, it links a transfer with the next transfer in the batch, to create a chain of transfer, of arbitrary length, which all succeed or fail in creation together.
+When the linked flag is specified, it links a transfer with the next transfer in the batch, to create a chain of transfers, of arbitrary length, which all succeed or fail in creation together.
 The tail of a chain is denoted by the first transfer without this flag.
 The last transfer in a batch may therefore never have `flags.linked` set as this would leave a chain open-ended.

-Multiple chains or individual transfers may coexist within a batch to succeed or fail independently.
+Multiple chains of individual transfers may coexist within a batch to succeed or fail independently.
 Transfers within a chain are executed within order, or are rolled back on error, so that the effect of each transfer in the chain is visible to the next, and so that the chain is